 In a couple of weeks, we’ll officially say goodbye to summer, but the autumnal equinox doesn’t necessarily correspond to an immediate drop in temperatures.
 So how can we make the seasonal shift comfortably and fashionably?

-You’ll still be able to wear sandals for many more weeks; just go with darker colors like tan, black and brown.
-You can begin pairing your outfits with lighter-weight fall fabrics … for instance, throw a little tweed or wool jacket over a white oxford shirt, jeans and metallic sandals.
-Bring out the longer sleeves and introduce animal prints in bags and belts.
+You’ll still be able to wear sandals for many more weeks; go with darker colors like tan, black and brown.
+You can also begin pairing your outfits with heavier fall fabrics.
+For instance, throw a little tweed or wool jacket over a white shirt, jeans, and metallic sandals.
+Or, pull in some suede accents.
+Bring out the long sleeves and introduce animal prints in bags and belts.

-Here are 10 more smart and easy fashion tips to make the transition:
+Here are ten more easy fashion tips to make the transition:

-5. Mix other colors associated with fall into your wardrobe … think of the changing colors of leaves and the colors of fall fruits and vegetables.
-Oxblood is a hot color for this fall, and an oxblood or burgundy cardigan over a floral print dress would be a good start.
+2. Mix seasonal colors associated with fall into your wardrobe.
+Think of the changing colors of leaves and the colors of fall fruits and vegetables.
+A Mustard or Rust cardigan over a floral print dress would be a good start.

-6. Dig out boots that spent the summer hidden away in your closet, wear them with bare legs and show off your tanned legs a little longer.
+6. Transition with a pair of suede booties, and wear them with bare legs to show off your tanned legs a little longer.

-9. Swap your pink, coral and French manicures for neutral beige or shimmery metallics.
+9. Swap your pink, coral, and French manicures for a neutral beige or shimmery metallic.